mjelbart/mjelbart.github.io/index.md

 show_tile: false
 ---
 <!--
-Text placed in this section appears down the page for some reason, just above the footer, under the title 'Massa libero' and with a 'Get Started' button underneath
+Text placed in this section appears down the page.
 -->
 <hr />